hallabro/dotfiles/README.md

 hallabro/dotfiles
 =================

-Personal configuration of herbstluftwm, neovim, gtk3 and zsh.
+Personal configuration of herbstluftwm, neovim, gtk3 and zsh and other stuff.